anushavv3/anushavv3/README.md

 💻 Passionate about building clean, responsive, and accessible websites .

-🎯  Seeking Frontend Developer role to grow and contribute.
+🎯  Seeking software Developer role to grow and contribute.

 ## 🛠 Tech Stack
 ### Languages & Frameworks